 Some years ago, I decided to join Toastmasters.
-(Watch this Toastmaster’s Club video to find out more about the organization.)
+(Visit the Toastmaster’s site to find out more about the organization.)
 At the time, I lived in San Diego.
 The group that met closest to my office was made up of attorneys.
 They were exacting and critical – too critical for me!

 I found another group where almost everyone was from one company.
 They worked together daily, so they gave only praise.
 (In Toastmasters, this is known as white-washing.)

 Now I knew that I needed some criticism, but lots of praise.
 I searched for yet another club and found one that turned out to be the perfect combination of praise and criticism for me.
 Once I moved to Kansas City, an excellent trainer for the Mid-America Library Alliance recommended a club.
 It provided the perfect combination of criticism and praise.

 The Club Experience helped me get over my public speaking fears.

 At first every speech was memorized and delivered verbatim.
 After learning to structure a speech, it was possible for me to give a presentation with a few notes.
 Then, fortunately, I learned to move my body and hands while delivering the speech.
 Having learned to speak French, it was just about perfect to use the hand movements used by the French.

 One year into the group, the president even mentioned that my deliveries changed from catatonic to someone with movement!